Adrenalize: Recording

-Instead of replacing Clark with a new member, the band recorded the album as a four-piece.
+Instead of replacing Clark with a new member, the band continued recording the album as a four-piece.
 "We had recorded demos on multitrack," recalled fellow guitarist Phil Collen.
 "I was sitting there with him when he played the original parts.
 I could relay that.
 But it was like playing along to a ghost."
+As per Elliott, none of Clark's recorded guitar parts were kept on the record; they kept updating the songs and guitar sounds, Collen re-doing all the guitars on the album at least three times.

-This was also the band's first album since 1981 recorded without longtime producer Robert John "Mutt" Lange.
+This was also the band's first album since 1980's On Through the Night not to be produced by Lange.
 Instead, the band took matters in their own hands and produced the album themselves along with longtime engineer Mike Shipley; with Lange credited as executive producer.

 "We coped without Mutt quite well…" recalled Joe Elliott.
 "Mutt was in his studio in Guildford with Bryan Adams and we'd be in Dublin, talking every day… But it wasn't as adventurous as Hysteria.
 It was more of a rock album, less experimental.
 It's like with Pink Floyd: to me, Adrenalize was our Wish You Were Here and Hysteria was our Dark Side of the Moon."